 What is Batting for Change?

-Batting for Change combines the heavy hitting of the Sydney Sixers with the generosity of Australians to assist the education of disadvantaged women in cricket-playing nations.
+Batting for Change combines the heavy-hitting of the Sydney Sixers with the generosity of Australians to assist the education of disadvantaged women in cricket-playing nations.
 Every summer we raise funds for the LBW Trust to support the education of young women in the developing world.
-We invite you to make a pledge to Batting for Change for every six hit by the Sydney Sixers in the Big Bash League.

 The story of Batting for Change

-Ryan Carters founded Batting for Change in 2013 with a vision to bring cricket lovers together in support of a more level playing field in global education.
+Former NSW Blues and Sydney Sixers batsman Ryan Carters founded Batting for Change in 2013 in conjunction with The LBW Trust, with a vision to bring cricket lovers together in support of a more level playing field in global education.

 It is our hope that the Batting for Change vision will inspire cricket lovers everywhere to stand up to level the global playing field in global education.

 The Batting for Change Corporate Challenge

 On December 1, 2017, Batting for Change hosted the Inaugural Corporate Challenge.
 Eight teams, ranging from Propertylink to Macquarie Bank, donned whites to partake in an 8-a-side round robin tournament hosted at Shore College in Sydney.
 With the inaugural trophy taken out by the team from MBS-Pitcher Partners, Batting for Change founder Ryan Carters took the opportunity to remind all that partook of the importance of our fundraising, with Heartland founder Pat Price and So They Can co-founder Keri Chittenden speaking earnestly about the impact of the funds raised by this tournament on their respective projects in Nepal and Tanzania.

 If your company or business is interested in participating in the 2018 Corporate Challenge, please send us a message using the form on our “Contact Us” page.

 The Batting for Change XI